 The technology uses similar techniques as typical duct aerosol sealing project.

-It is provided commercially and many case studies are available from one sealant manufacturer, AeroSeal.
+It is provided commercially and many case studies are available from one sealant manufacturer, AEROSEAL.

 Market Availability

 The measure is available in Connecticut, although with a limited delivery network.
-AeroSeal Manufacturer has a partner in Connecticut, Daniels Caulking, who performs the application of the AeroBarrier air sealant for Retrofit and New Construction.
+AEROSEAL Manufacturer has a partner in Connecticut, Daniels Caulking, who performs the application of the AeroBarrier air sealant for Retrofit and New Construction.

 Energy Savings and Cost-effectiveness